2001–02 in English football: FA Premier League

 Arsenal won their second Premier League title in five seasons, as well as their second double in the same period, after a remarkable season in which they fought with the rest of the top six for the title right up until the final stages.
 They scored in every Premier League game, were unbeaten away from home, and finished the league season with 13 successive wins – and also had the satisfaction of clinching the title with a win over Manchester United at Old Trafford in their penultimate game.
-Liverpool's second-place finish was their highest for 11 years, ironically ending Manchester United's top-two run which had started after theirs had ended.
-United had rallied well and led the league for a while after losing six league games between mid September and early December, but a few dropped points in the final two months of the season meant that they just couldn't get the better of Arsenal in the title race.
-Newcastle United, meanwhile, finished fourth in their third season under the management of 69-year-old Bobby Robson, their highest finish for five years.
+Liverpool's second-place finish was their highest for 11 years, ending Manchester United's top-two run which had started after theirs had ended.
+United had rallied well and led the league for a while after losing six league games between mid September and early December, but dropped points in the final two months of the season left them ten points behind Arsenal at the season's end.
+Newcastle United finished fourth, their highest position for five years, in their third season under the management of 69-year-old Bobby Robson.

 Leeds United and Chelsea had to settle for UEFA Cup qualification after losing ground in the closing stages of the title race.
-Though it wasn't obvious at the time, Leeds's failure to qualify for the Champions League would trigger a financial implosion that would eventually see them relegated to the third tier and almost be expelled from the Football League within five years.
+Leeds's failure to qualify for the Champions League would trigger a financial implosion that would eventually see them relegated to the third tier and almost be expelled from the Football League within five years.